 A Sneak Peek At Cloud Computing

-Today is the computer age, where virtually almost any processes become possible in just a few clicks.
-Almost everything- shopping, doing business, acquiring information and more is done online.
-Because of this, businesses could be expanded to a worldwide audience without having to be there physically.
-Doing all these things has also become easier because of the network access and usage of computer technology.
+The world today is in the age of computers, where virtually any process becomes possible within just a few clicks.
+Almost everything, such as shopping, doing business and acquiring information, etc., is done with the help of the internet.
+Because of this, businesses could be expanded to a worldwide audience without being there physically.
+Doing all sorts of things has also become easier due to network access and use of computer technology.

 One of the things that one should know about computers and networking is the cloud computing.
-Read on to know some more about the concept, characteristics, categories, issues and more of this new networking and data access trend.
+Read on and know more about its concept, characteristics, categories, issues, networking and data access trend.

 Cloud Computing and Its Concept

 Cloud computing is a concept that enables network access in a convenient and universal manner.
-Such access is available on any of shared resources such as servers, services, networks, and applications.
-The term is inspired by how the Internet is represented- by cloud symbols, diagrams and flowcharts.
+Such access is available on any type of shared resources such as servers, services, networks, and applications.
+The term is inspired by how the internet is represented by cloud symbols, diagrams and flowcharts.

-The cloud computing concept answers the very need of quickly increasing or adding capacities and capabilities without having to invest in new software, infrastructure and people.
-Cloud computing therefore, is so far the most advantageous technique in boosting up what IT can do.
+The cloud computing concept provides answers to the need of quickly adding capacities and capabilities without investing in new software, infrastructure and people.
+Cloud computing therefore, is an excellent technique in boosting up what IT can do.

 How Cloud Computing Works

-Cloud computing enables storage, data access, software configuration, computation, etc. without having to know the configuration and the physical location of the system which provides these services.
-This new trend makes it easier for clients and service provider to get connected.
-There shall be no need to go to the physical location of a certain company just to get things fixed, or tweaked- the Internet takes care of it.
-Cloud computing enables access to tweaking applications through browsers as one would access a certain website for personal use, while the actual software, all the data and the infrastructure are actually located on a place from afar.
-Depending on the type or category the client is subscribed to, the client can have full or limited access in making changes in any of the applications that is needed to get their online businesses running.
+Cloud computing enables storage, data access, software configuration, computation, etc., without having to know the configuration and the physical location of the system which provides these services.
+This new trend makes it easier for clients and service providers to get connected.
+There is no more need to go to the physical location of a certain company just to get things fixed.
+It can be done simply with the use of the internet.
+Cloud computing enables one to modify applications through browsers.
+With it, it is easier to access a certain website for personal use, while the actual software, data and infrastructure are actually located on a distant place.
+Depending on the type of subscription, one can either have full or limited access on the applications they utilize for their online businesses.

 Cloud Computing and Its Categories

-Cloud computing is categorized into three, according to its usage and capabilities: PaaS or Platform-as-a-Service, IaaS or Infrastructure-as-a-Service and SaaS or Software-as-a-Service.
-Let’s get to know these categories one by one:
+Cloud computing has three categories, PaaS or Platform-as-a-Service, IaaS or Infrastructure-as-a-Service and SaaS or Software-as-a-Service.
+Let’s get to know these three one by one:

 -IaaS: One good example is the Amazon Web Services.
-IaaS, or Infrastructure-as-a-Service is a service used to control the access and enable configuration in the storage, as well as in the virtual servers.
+IaaS or Infrastructure-as-a-Service is used to control access and enable configuration in the storage, as well as in the virtual servers.
 This is also a good choice among enterprises, as they only pay for the needed capacity.
-Another term known for this category is the utility computing, as this resembles paying for the use of utilities such as water, electricity and others.
+Another term known for this category is the utility computing, since this resembles paying for use of utilities such as water, electricity and others.

--PaaS: This category refers to the tools for product development, platforms and other software which are hosted on the infrastructure of the service provider.
-The clients get to access these assorted tools via the World Wide Web to create and modify applications for all the needs of their site.
+-PaaS: This category refers to the product development tools, platforms and software that are hosted on the infrastructure of the service provider.
+The clients get to access these tools via the World Wide Web to create and modify applications for their site.
 Google Apps is one good example of a PaaS.
-This category works by providing a gateway, a portal, a single or several APIs which is installed on the computer of the client.
-One of the downsides of this type though, is having limited activities (i.e. some service providers may not allow their clients to move some client-generated software or applications to their platform)
+This category works by providing a gateway for a single or several APIs which is installed on the computer of the client.
+One of the downsides of this type of cloud computing is its limited activities.
+For example, some service providers may not allow their clients to move certain client-generated software or applications to their platform.

--SaaS: This category provides maximum freedom to its client, as providers host both the hardware and the software.
-If the client is on-the-go, this is the best choice, as gaining access to make use of this service does not require anyone to be stuck in one place.
-As long as the client is able to access through a certain portal, he or she can be able to modify anything on the site, and make new applications anytime and anywhere.
-SaaS means portability for its clients.
+-SaaS: This type provides maximum freedom to its client, as providers host both hardware and software.
+This is the best choice for clients who are on-the-go, as access to it does not require anyone to be stuck in one place.
+One can modify anything on the site, and make new applications, anytime and anywhere.
+SaaS offers convenience and easy access to its clients.

 Similarities To Other Data Access Services